XxPoggyisLitxX/better-on-bedrock-wiki/Main/Wiki/mobs.md

 ### Trades
 He trades Activated Runes for Staffs
 ### Where to find
-This mob is mostly found within Taiga forests inside a [big house](https://poggy.org/Main/Wiki/structures.html#lonely-wizard-s-house).
+This mob is mostly found within Taiga forests inside a [large house](/Main/Wiki/structures.html#lonely-wizard-s-house).

 ## Sparrow